holgateb/Personal_Portfolio/README.md

-# Accessibility_Project
+# Personal_Portfolio
-Week 1 Homework
+Week 2 Homework

 ## Description

-This weeks project was to clean up and edit a page for a search engine optimizition company.
-I have added a title to the page, which was not there before.
-I added alt text to all the images describing what was shown.

-This week I learned how to upload files to Github, add files to a repo, and commit changes, and push the files to Github.

-We also learned the importance of using alt tags to define an image for visually challenged individuals.
+This weeks project was to start a page to showcase our sweet Dev skills.
+My personal portfolio page includes a header that uses flex.
+It's also going to include a slideshow with pictures of all my work with clickable links to the full page.

 ## Technologies Used